jeffreysbrother/angular2-udemy/README.md

 })
 ```

 Angular, by default, throws away everything within these custom tags and inserts the content of your component template.
 To carry this out successfully, we need to place `<ng-content></ng-content>` between the article tags.
+This will allow us to render HTML content within other components.